The Best New Zealand Small Group Tours

 Small group travel means just that, we keep our group sizes small and typically have no more than 8 to 10 people on board, with an absolute maximum of 14.
 You’ll have a chance to get to know your fellow travellers in a relaxed and comfortable environment, sharing a bottle of wine or good meal as you recount stories from your travels so far.
 In fact, many of our travellers form strong friendships based on their shared adventures and quite often plan more trips together down the track.

 When you’re planning a big vacation overseas there’s always lots to think about, but choosing New Zealand small group tours takes the hard work out of it.
 We’ll take care of everything, all you need to do is get on the plane and meet us at the airport on the other side.
-From there, get set for an incredible adventure around New Zealand, taking in the best walks and hikes, experiencing quintessential Kiwi pursuits, visiting the most famous places (as well as those a little further off the beaten track), meeting awesome new friends, enjoying tasty local food and lovely accommodations, all the while content, and dare I say it, a little smug in the knowledge that you have found the BEST way to experience New Zealand.
+From there, get set for an incredible adventure around New Zealand, taking in the best walks and hikes, experiencing quintessential Kiwi pursuits, visiting the most famous places (as well as those a little further off the beaten track), meeting awesome new friends, enjoying tasty local food and lovely accommodations, all the while content, and dare I say it, a little smug in the knowledge that you have found the BEST way to see New Zealand.

 And if you still have questions or need help deciding which of our trips is right for you, then don’t hesitate to call us for a chat – we’d be happy to help point you in the right direction.

-Request your FREE NEW ZEALAND TRAILS Brochure for articles, stories and information on our 5 guided trip options.
+Request your FREE NEW ZEALAND TRAILS Brochure for articles, stories and information on our five guided trip options